openedx/edx-documentation/en_us/video/source/video_uploads.rst

 .. important:: You must leave the **Video Uploads** page open in your browser until the upload process is complete for all files.

-The file upload process is complete when files upload successfully or fail to upload.
+When the status of an uploaded file changes to Ready, the file upload process is successful.
+If the status changes to Failed, the file upload process is not successful.
 You can monitor file progress on the **Video Uploads** page or download a report.

 .. _Monitor Video Processing: